monetate/monte-carlo-simulator/README.md

 Uses [Double precision SIMD-oriented Fast Mersenne Twister (dSFMT)](http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/SFMT/) for wicked fast pseudo-randomization.

+## Why?

+Our clients at [Monetate](http://monetate.com) run thousands of A/B tests each year.
+We've recently updated our statistical models to calculate significance of these campaigns' goals (Conversion Rate, Revenue Per Visit, etc) and wanted a way to:

+* Validate the accuracy of these statistical models
+* Create a feedback loop to further improve the models

 ## Monte Carlo Testing Intro

 *Jump right to [Building](#building) and [CLI Usage](#cli-usage) if you're already familiar with Monte Carlo Testing.*

 Say you're running an A/B Test on a site to see if the experiment variant had a significant effect on revenue per visit.

-To simplify things a bit, let's just look at three of these visitors.
+To simplify things a bit, let's begin by looking at just three of these visitors.
 Our first visitor, John, visits twice but does not buy anything.
 Suzy visits once and makes one $9 purchase.
 Bob visits twice and makes two purchases at $8 and $9.

 *In this case, a visitor may have multiple visits but the A/B Test randomizes based on visitor to give everyone a